 This program demonstrates how to calculate the square, cube, or factorial of a number using 8086 inline assembly in C++.
-It presents a menu-based approach for the user to choose an operation and performs the calculation using the mul
+It presents a menu-based approach for the user to choose an operation and performs the calculation using the mul instruction in assembly.

 Tag Archives: MP